01 of 03

 - Spread a thin layer of white glue along the angled shoulders of the roadbed to help hold ballast in place while you perfect the look.

 - Spread the stone evenly, keeping it off the tops of ties and away from the rail.
 Use a stiff brush or your finger.

 - Once completely happy with the appearance, saturate the track with a mist of water to prevent the groomed ballast from shifting.
 Add just a few drops of detergent to the water to prevent beading.

-- Use a dropper to apply a heavy coat of diluted white glue, 50% glue / 50% water + a few drops of detergent to completely cover the ballasted area.
+- Use a dropper to apply a heavy coat of diluted white glue (50% glue/50% water) and a few drops of detergent to completely cover the ballasted area.
 The glue will dry clear.

 - Once dry, the track should be very secure.
 Clean the tops of rail again.
 The particular car must be spent when ballasting switches to avoid fouling the points.

 Add any final weathering and color to the roadbed and enjoy.
 The process starts slowly, but once you get the hang of it, you can cover a large area of the track quickly.